marqo-ai/marqo/examples/MultiModalSearch/article.md

   <img src="assets/context.png"/>
 </p>
 <p align="center">
-    <em>Two sets of items based on different relevence feedback mechansisms that can be used to curate the search.</em>
+    <em>Two sets of items based on different relevance feedback mechanisms that can be used to curate the search.</em>
 </p>

 <p align="center">